Transient Array Radio Telescope: TART-1

 Development started in 2013 with TART-1, an M.Sc. project developing 6-element proof of concept radio-interferometer.

 TART-2/2.1

 TART-1 was followed by TART-2 which was the focus of a Ph.D. research project.
 TART-2 consists of 24 elements and is capable of continuous all-sky imaging, with the 'first light' image being taken in August 2015.
-TART-2 was upgraded into TART-2.1 with reduce costs and improved clock stability.
+TART-2 was upgraded into TART-2.1 with reduced costs and improved clock stability.
 TART-2.1 started operation in 2018.

 TART-2 includes real-time correlation of the radio data from every pair of antennas.
 This correlation is carried out in the FPGA.
 There are 276 pairs of antennas, leading to 276 complex visibilities being calculated which are used as inputs to the synthesis imaging process.
-These visibilities are made available via the RESTful API for live imaging, or downloading for further analysis.
+These visibilities are made available via the RESTful API for live imaging, or downloaded for further analysis.